tsipkens/cmap/README.md

 addpath cmap; % add cmap folder to the MATLAB path
 ```

-Then colormaps can be loaded by calling the functions that shares their name.
+Then colormaps can be loaded by calling the functions that share their name.
 For example, you can get the color data for the viridis colormap using,

 ```Matlab
 cm = viridis; % return colormap data to cm